bboe/bryceboe.com/content/sleeping-in-the-garage.md

 Tuesday there was an all department TA orientation in which myself along with a few other CS students attended the breakout sessions TAing Engineering Students and Profiles of UCSB Students.
-The second session was rather interesting as I found the â€œprofilesâ€? of UCSB students to be rather accurate.
+The second session was rather interesting as I found the "profilesâ€? of UCSB students to be rather accurate.
 Additionally it was also the first time I heard the phrase [Helicopter parent][], which seemed incredibly strange to me since my parents are definitely not that way, and as far as I can tell